 2. Create personalized player journeys

-Like we mentioned before, app users give extra value to a personalized approach from the businesses they are being approached by.
+Like we’ve mentioned before, app users give extra value to a personalized approach from the businesses they are being approached by.
 So if you want to keep them hooked to your app and help grow it, you need to personalize their journey right from the beginning.

 3. Enable developer to player communication

-Enabling GetSocial in-app chats and activity feeds you can communicate with your players on a regular basis.
+Enabling GetSocial in-app chats and activity feeds you can regularly communicate with your players on a regular basis.

 Sharing tips and tricks, or asking for the player’s feedback helps dismiss the players who are about to abandon the game for some reason – it could be them being stuck on a level for too long or simply losing interest because they haven’t explored all the features of the game.

-This also gives you an opportunity to get first hand remarks on what the players think of the app and how you can make it better for them.
+This also gives you an opportunity to get first-hand remarks on what the players think of the app and how you can make it better for them.

 4. Create dynamic pricing for players

-Looking at your player’s lifecycle, you can find data on where you’re losing possible conversions and what the purchase triggers of your converted players are.
+By looking at your player’s lifecycle, you can find data on where you’re losing possible conversions and what the purchase triggers of your converted players are.
 This will help you create custom purchase offers and monetize a greater number of players.